-I had a fantasy the other day (not that kind) where I had finished everything that was on my To Do list.
+I had a fantasy the other day (not that kind) where I had finished everything on my to do list.
 Every item had a line through it.
 I literally had nothing that needed to be done.
 I must have reveled in that feeling of accomplishment for nearly 10 minutes before a creeping thought took its place, “is it even possible to finish everything on that to do list?”

 That thought was followed by a possibly more troubling answer: “No.”